grantmwilliams/WordleHelper/README.md

-# WordlePy
+# WordleHELPER
-Python bot for solving Wordle.
-Includes code for running simulations.
+Python script for helping with Wordle Puzzles